viktormus/MachineLearningProject/README.md

 # MachineLearningProject
-Using logistic regression and decison tree classifier to predict a person’s income level
+Using logistic regression and decision tree classifier to predict a person’s income level

 Python libraries used:
 - Numpy